Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Captain's cabin

-The Captain’s cabin offers a double berth, a nightstand, a desk with an upholstered chair, a dresser and a closet, together with an LED LCD TV with integrated speakers.
-A separate head and shower provide privacy and convenience befitting command.
+The captain’s cabin welcomes with a double berth set beside a nightstand, complemented by a desk with upholstered chair for quiet planning, a dresser and closet for orderly stowage, an LED LCD TV with integrated speakers for effortless entertainment, and the comfort of a separate head and shower to ensure privacy and convenience.

 Crew staterooms and heads

-Forward to port and starboard, identical crew staterooms feature twin berths, Samsung TVs at each berth, a hanging locker and a dresser, forming efficient, comfortable quarters.
-The crew heads present Corian countertop vanities with mirrors, a shower, a toilet and Amtico vinyl floors for durable, easy‑care service.
+Two identical crew staterooms are located forward to port and starboard, each appointed with twin berths, Samsung TVs at each berth, a hanging locker, and a dresser.
+The adjacent heads are fitted with a Corian countertop vanity with mirror, a shower, a toilet, and durable Amtico vinyl flooring.

 Construction